Welcome to the Lake Trail Counselling Page! On this page, you will find information and links related to the field of counselling.

-The counsellor at Lake Trail is ready to work with you, especially in this time of isolation.
+The counsellor at Lake Trail is ready to work with you.
 Please contact Jessica Kerekes Rinn.

 - Take Self-Care Workbook

 - Photography Scavenger Hunt

 - Body Mapping Guide

 - 8 Ways Anxiety Shows Up as Something Else

 Safe Technology Use:

 Even if you think you are pretty savvy with technology, the landscape in this area shifts every minute of every day.
 It can be hard to keep up on the latest and greatest recommendations and best practices.
 Here are some sites that can help with cyberbullying, cyber security risks, and how you can protect yourself and your devices.

 We have also added a couple of helpful resources in the area of youth mental health.